EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

 So:
   - if a predication can work for either (i.e. isn't wrong) it should let them through but not mark them as processed
   - if it processes coll differently, it should mark them as processed
+  - if it doesn't work for either coll or dist it should fail for the one it doesn't work for
       - if it only allows coll, it should mark them as processed (or they won't get selected since dist is the default)
-  - if it doesn't work it should fail for them

-if nobody cares, the way to get all the unique answers is to do dist all the way through
+if nobody cares, the way to get all the unique answers is to do dist all the way through.

+At the very end the logic is:
+- If there is a coll, only use it if someone marked it as used_collective or if you want to use it as used_collective
+  - At the end you don't want to let coll/dist alternatives that are processed the same pass through if they aren't treated differently because they will be duplicates
+- If an answer is all dist, use it.

+### How to deal with verbs
+# All of the intermediate (non-index) predications in a phrase should just pass through collective and distributive options
+# if they are valid but not processed specially (like "lift").
+# However, the index predication is the last one in the phrase, and if it does this, it will return a bunch of duplicates.
+# So, it should fail on any that aren't processed specially because they are dups.
+#
+# unique_solution_if_index() will only allow unique dist/coll solutions that were actually processed to come through
+# as well as any that are listed in different_collective_behavior because those are the ones that this predication is
+# going to process

+for something like "in", it should get rid of coll/dist duplicates if it is the index, UNLESS it is processing them specially. unique_solution_if_index() will only allow unique dist/coll solutions that were actually processed to come through (ignoring var

+General programming model: By default, assume they do not handle groups specially, so call unique_solution_if_index([]).
+This will not do anything if it is not the index predication.
+- If they handle particular collectives, they to to set that on the call.

+How to handle: delete 2 files together in this folder?
+- like "in", it can delete a coll but treats it like dist
+- unique_solution_if_index() will allow a group through if one is used, but otherwise ignores it.

 ### How to deal with in and files
 How in(what, where) works for sets.  [a, b] in [x, y] is the same as [a], [b] in [x], [y], i.e. the grouping of either doesn't matter.